 Traditional Financial Institutions and Blockchain Disruption

 One of the gains to traditional financial transactions is the improvement of processes by fast and accurate documentary procedures.
 These are essential for credit checks and client acquisition.
-By using smart-contracts collection and guarantees happen automatically and electronically.
+By using smart-contracts, collection and guarantees happen automatically and electronically.
 By having access to a public ledger of transactions, details of the financial history of businesses or an individual are available and accurate because it is immutable.

-The outspoken critic of cryptocurrencies Jamie Dimon CEO of JPMorgan is now ushering in a new phase of crypto-finance applications with the launch of the first digital coin to be launched by a major American bank.
+The outspoken critic of cryptocurrencies, Jamie Dimon CEO of JPMorgan, is now ushering in a new phase of crypto-finance applications with the launch of the first digital coin to be launched by a major American bank.

-Clients of JPMorgan can now exchange dollars for digital tokens, each equivalent to one US dollar.
+Institutional clients of JPMorgan can now exchange dollars for digital tokens, each equivalent to one US dollar.
 Using JP Tokens, clients can settle payments instantly (within a matter of seconds).
 Transactions that typically take several days to be fully processed and require several intermediaries along its way to the final destination.

 To read more about JP Morgans’ cryptocurrency announcement, read on our blog JP Morgan Cryptocurrency – 7 Key Takeaways.